• RTC 2024 Logo

 Zachary Smith, M.B.A., R.T.(R)(T)

-Zack is a radiation therapist with more than 30 years of experience and is the director of radiation oncology and respiratory care at Baton Rouge General Pennington Cancer Center.
-He has worked at his facility for 25 years and has been director for the last 17.
+Zack Smith, a radiation therapist with more than 30 years of experience, is the director of radiation oncology and respiratory care at Baton Rouge General Pennington Cancer Center.
+He has worked at his current facility for 25 years and has been the director for 18 years.
+He completed his radiation therapy training at UT MD Anderson in Houston.
+He has a Master of Business Administration in health care administration and a LEAN Six Sigma Green Belt from GE HealthCare.

 Course